Your issuer may prefer you to be signed in to your credential before you can do certain things to it, such as downloading, printing and sharing.

 - Request a Name Change

-Your issuer may choose to make other options hidden from public view, and require you to be signed into your credential before you can use them.
+Your issuer may choose to make other options hidden from public view and require you to be signed in to your credential before you can use them.
+These include the following features:

 Am I Signed In?